Miguel-Oliveiraa/Miguel-Oliveiraa/README.md

 Hi 👋 My name is Miguel Oliveira
 ================================

-I'm a Front-end developer studying React.
+I'm a mobile developer studying React.
 -----------------------------------------

-💻 Enthusiast of the best web & mobile development technologies.
+💻 Enthusiast of the best mobile & cross-platform development technologies.

 🙋‍ I like to read, study, hangout with friends, watch movies and create new things.